twy80/toys/README.md

 # TWY's TOYs

-* This is for my students, and currently talks about three types of toy examples.
+* This is for my students, and currently talks about the following toy examples.

-  - SVD (Singular Value Decomposition) of an image file, which results in some sort of image compression

   - Simulation of a dynamical system described by a differential equation

+  - Explanation on SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analsys)

+  - SVD of an image file, which results in some sort of image compression

   - Use of OpenAI APIs, which enables students to gain a grasp of how natural language models as in ChatGPT work.